mercymadueke/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that prints the first 50 Fibonacci numbers
+Nature made the natural numbers